Ashermuzic/portfolio/README.md

 This is my Portfolio project

-# made using HTML ,CSS, javascript
+# made using HTML,CSS, javascript

-## planning to change it to react ...
+## working on changeing it to react ...